Additional Book Information

-For those readers familiar with Remy Charlip from his inimitable book Thirteen, written with Jerry Joyner, this reissue of Arm in Arm will be a joyful reunion.
-Here is Charlip at his most playful, his zaniest, funniest, and cleverest.
-Just as Thirteen rewrote the rules of the story, Arm in Arm rewrites the rules of riddles, tongue twisters, puns, and performance-based play, or rather, throws all rules out the window.
+In Arm in Arm, Remy Charlip, the great children's book author and illustrator, is at his most playful, his zaniest, funniest, and cleverest.
+He rewrites the rules of riddles, tongue twisters, puns, and performance-based play, or rather, throws all rules out the window.
 Readers beware: This book cannot be skimmed!
 Some pages require turning the book completely around, 360 degrees.
 A magnifying glass may also be useful.
 It is a book for kids of all ages.

 When octopuses marry, it stands to reason that they walk ‘down the aisle arm in arm in arm in arm...’—but who ever thought of it that way?
 Remy Charlip, and it is this particular perspective of his wherein lies the delight of one of the more kinetic picture books to appear in a long time....
 There is amusement here, endless diversion and a bit of well-placed philosophy—such as from the egg who tells the inquisitive chicken, concerned about the order of their origin, "Don’t question it.
 Be grateful we have one another."

 —Sybille A. Jagush, Chief of Children’s Literature Center at the Library of Congress